-Do you like waffles?
-Yeah, we like waffles!
+Do you like thin waffles?
+Looking for the Best Thin Waffle Maker?
 Whether it’s a cheap, frozen waffle or a Belgian waffle that’s thick and fluffy, waffles are delicious.
 A waffle maker allows you to create fresh waffles that taste so good.
 However, what if you want thin waffles?

 Don’t get us wrong; we love the Belgian waffle.
 However, a thin waffle manages to be crispy, easy to freeze, and tends to have fewer calories.
 Waffles that are thin can be just as delicious as Belgian waffles.